Islands in Bianchi type-I Universe: Introduction

+from $S(G)=constant-S(I)$ \cite{hartman2020islands}.
+The constant in $S_{\rm gen}(G)$ is the matter entropy of the entire slice containing $I$ and $G$, but this constant will drop out of the conditions.
+Taken together, these three conditions are very restrictive.
+So, if they are all satisfied, there is a strong hint that an island can be found.

-The work by \cite{hartman2020islands, bousso2022islands, espindola2022islands} explored the problem of entanglement islands in radiation- or matter-filled FLRW universes, examining the impact of spatial curvature and the cosmological constant on their existence.
-The analyses showed that in the presence of curvature, islands can exist near the ``turnaround" time when the universe switches from expansion to contraction or vice-versa.
-In \cite{ben2023islands}, results were generalized, finding that islands are relatively common in Cosmology provided certain perfect fluid equation of state.
+The work in \cite{hartman2020islands, bousso2022islands, espindola2022islands} explored the problem of entanglement islands\footnote{The work mentioned here focuses on specific models.
+The explicit construction of islands in cosmology in general dimensions is done in \cite{Geng:2021wcq}.} in radiation-filled FLRW universes, examining the impact of spatial curvature and the cosmological constant on their existence.
+The analyses showed that in the presence of curvature, islands can exist near the ``turnaround'' time when the universe switches from expansion to contraction or vice versa.
+In \cite{ben2023islands}, results were generalized, finding that islands are relatively common in cosmology provided a certain perfect fluid equation of state.
 Moreover, these islands are not necessarily near the turnaround time.
 Thus, if there exist two energy scales, such as the temperature of radiation and curvature, islands tend to form, while if there is only a single energy scale, such as the temperature of radiation, no islands form.
 In this manuscript, we present our study on the effect of anisotropy on the existence of an island, again consisting of an additional energy scale, that of anisotropy.
-We investigated a Bianchi type-$1$ model of the universe, which is flat with radiation-domination.
+We investigated a Bianchi type $\rm \RomanNumeralCaps{1}$ model of the universe, which is flat with radiation domination.
 Since the universe is anisotropic, different spatial directions can contract or expand at different times.
-Our findings indicate that entanglement islands can indeed exist in this anisotropic toy model within the semi-classical regime.
+Our findings indicate that entanglement islands can indeed exist in this anisotropic toy model within the semiclassical regime.
 We find the island forms again near a ``bouncing behavior" when the scale factor(s) switches from contraction to expansion in one or more directions.